xjmusic/xjmusic/README.md

 # Amazon S3

-The `example-database.sql` is generated from data in the production environment, and refers to audio files located in the production S3 bucket, xj-prod-audio.
+The `reset_database.sql` is generated from data in the production environment, and refers to audio files located in the production S3 bucket, xj-prod-audio.

 Therefore, it is helpful to be able to sync the audio files from production into the dev environment.